narf9995/CARPS/README.md

 ## Characters

+There are 3 kinds of characters
+- Player Characters (PCs)
+- Named Non-Player Characters (NPCs)
+- Non-Player Characters (NPCs)

+The first two are defined as Named Characters.
+Nameless NPCs include generic background characters, groups, mobs, and other entities that don't require names.

 ### Aptitudes

 New Player Characters (PCs) & Named Non-Player Characters (NPC) have the following array of scores to assign to their 7 aptitudes.
 Unnamed characters, groups, & mobs are handled differently.